Here’s an interesting fact:

 Lasting Power of Attorney

-The Lasting Power of Attorney (LPA) is designed for the long haul.
+The Lasting Power of Attorney (LPA1) is designed for the long haul.
 You set it up if you’ve been diagnosed with, or fear that you might develop an illness that will interfere with your ability to make informed decisions in the future.

-You have to draw it up when you’re still capable of making decisions yourself, and the document will have to be registered with the Office of Public Guardian before your attorney can use it.
+You have to draw it up when you’re still capable of making decisions yourself, and the document will have to be registered with the Office of Public Guardian2 before your attorney can use it.

 Enduring Power of Attorney